-Stock ATS-V fuel system consists of a low pressure electrical pump in the fuel tank, and a high pressure mechanical pump on the driver’s side exhaust cam.
-Stock ATS-V fuel systems are already starting to have difficulty keeping up by 17 pounds of boost and 500 whp.
+Stock ATS-V and CTS V-Sport fuel system consists of a low pressure electrical pump in the fuel tank, and a high pressure mechanical pump on the driver’s side exhaust cam.
+The stock fuel systems are already starting to have difficulty keeping up by 17 pounds of boost and 500 whp.
 This problem occurs when boost is brought in quickly and torque starts to peak.
 It is also exacerbated in the overdrive gears, and engines have been lost for this reason.
 We see the high pressure drop off on every ATS-V we tune, as soon as boost is increased.
 The more boost we add, the worse the problem gets.

 Here are some estimated performance capability numbers using Tapout fuel system solutions.
 The fuel system components themselves won’t produce this much power.
 These are just estimates of what each fuel system upgrade should be able to support safely.

 - 500 whp (gasoline) stock LPFP and stock HPFP